Philippine banks’ loan growth slows to near 2-year low - BusinessWorld Online

 Central bank data also showed that net foreign assets (NFA) in peso terms climbed by 6.1% as of December from 4.4% a month prior.

-Broken down, the BSP’s NFAs edged up by 5.3%, picking up from 1.9% the previous month.
+Broken down, the BSP’s NFAs edged up by 5.3%, picking up from 1.9% in the previous month.

 On the other hand, banks’ NFAs went up by 13% annually driven by larger holdings of foreign currency-denominated debt securities.
 However, this marked a sharp slowdown from the 26.9% pace as of November.